dougbtv/dougbtv.github.io/_posts/2017-11-30-kubernetes-ipv6.markdown

 category: nfvpe
 ---

-As we all know, there's the inevitability that [IPv4 is becoming exhausted](https://en.wikipedia.org/wiki/IPv4_address_exhaustion).
+It's no secret that there's the inevitability that [IPv4 is becoming exhausted](https://en.wikipedia.org/wiki/IPv4_address_exhaustion).
 And it's not just tired (ba-dum-ching!).
 Since we're a bunch of Kubernetes fans, and we're networking fans -- we really want to check out what we can do with IPv6 with Kubernetes.
-Thanks to some slinky automation by my collegue [Feng Pan](https://github.com/fepan) contributed to [kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible) and some creative work by [leblancd](https://github.com/leblancd).
+Thanks to some slinky automation by my collegue, [Feng Pan](https://github.com/fepan), contributed to [kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible).
+He was able to implement some creative work by [leblancd](https://github.com/leblancd).
 In this simple setup today, we're going to deploy Kubernetes with custom binaries from leblancd and have two pods (ideally on different nodes) ping one another with `ping6` and declare victory!
 In the future let's hope to iterate on what's necessary to get IPv6 functionality in Kubernetes.

-We're not the only people interested in IPv6 for Kubernetes.
+There's an ever growing interest in IPv6 for Kubernetes.
 There's a solid effort by the good folks from the [Kubernetes SIG-Network](https://github.com/kubernetes/community/wiki/SIG-Network).
-You'll find in the [SIG-Network features spreadsheet](https://docs.google.com/spreadsheets/d/1lHSZBl7YJvKN0qNT8i0oxYaRh38CcemJlUFjD37hhDU/edit#gid=14624465) that IPv6 is slated for the next release, e.g. 1.9.1.
-Additionally, you can find some more information about the [issues tagged for IPv6 up on the k/k GitHub](https://github.com/kubernetes/kubernetes/pulls?q=is%3Aopen+is%3Apr+label%3Aarea%2Fipv6), too.
+You'll find in the [SIG-Network features spreadsheet](https://docs.google.com/spreadsheets/d/1lHSZBl7YJvKN0qNT8i0oxYaRh38CcemJlUFjD37hhDU/edit#gid=14624465) that IPv6 is slated for the next release, e.g. 1.9.
+There's probably more to that  Additionally, you can find some more information about the [issues tagged for IPv6 up on the k/k GitHub](https://github.com/kubernetes/kubernetes/pulls?q=is%3Aopen+is%3Apr+label%3Aarea%2Fipv6), too.

-In part this document assumes some other familiarity with these Ansible playbooks.
+In part this post assumes some other familiarity with these Ansible playbooks.
 In theory you should be able to spin up just an IPv6 lab without otherwise having experience with this playbook.
 However, some of the terminology may be glossed over.
 We often use the term "virthost" -- by which we mean a host that runs virtual machines.
 This technique is used often by the developers of this project in order to quickly iterate on these playbooks.
 These instructions assume using a virthost, however, it's likely you could complete a deployment on baremetal, or on an IaaS.

+There's also a [README for creating an IPv6 lab with kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible/blob/master/docs/ipv6.md) on GitHub.

 ## Limitations

-Currently, this setup makes it possible to `ping6` one pod from another.
-We look forward to using this laboratory to explore the other possibilities and scenarios herein, however this pod-to-pod `ping6` is the baseline functionality from which to start.
+Our goal here with this setup is to make it possible to `ping6` one pod from another.
+I'm looking forward to using this laboratory to explore the other possibilities and scenarios, however this pod-to-pod `ping6` is the baseline functionality from which to start adventuring into further territory.

 ## Requirements

+TL;DR: A host that can run VMs (or choose your own adventure and bring your baremetal or some other cloud), an editor (anything but Emacs, just kidding), git and Ansible.

-To run these playbooks, it's assumed that you have:
+To run these playbooks, we assume you have already adventured [warily](https://scryfall.com/card/tsp/171) so far that you have:

 * A machine for running Ansible (like your workstation) and [have Ansible installed](http://docs.ansible.com/ansible/latest/intro_installation.html).
 * Ansible 2.4 or later (necessary to support `get_url` with IPv6 enabled machines)
 * A host capable of running virtual machines, and is running CentOS 7.
-* A clone of this repository.
+* Git.
+If you don't have git, get git.
+Don't be a git.
+We'll clone up in a minute here.

-This scenario disables the "bridged networking" feature we often use and instead uses NAT'ed libvirt virtual machines.
+We also disable the "bridged networking" feature we often use and instead uses NAT'ed libvirt virtual machines.

 You may have to disable GRO ([generic receive offload](https://en.wikipedia.org/wiki/Large_receive_offload)) for the NICs on the virtualization host (if you're using one).